How to enroll in courses?

 Change from Co-op to Regular

-You will need to submit a completed Plan Modification Form and a proposed course sequence/plan to complete your degree.
-Your SPHS academic advisor will review and approve or decline with recommendations regarding your request.
+You will need to submit a completed Plan Modification Form and a proposed course sequence/plan to complete your degree to SPHS department.
+The SPHS advising team will review and approve or decline with recommendations regarding your request.

 Note: Normal processing time is two weeks, but may be subject to a review of your academic performance in the current term.
 Allow for processing time during course selection or add/drop dates.

 Co-op fee inquiries can be addressed with co-op advisors.

 Students are permitted to transfer from Co-op to Regular provided they have not committed themselves to a job.

 You will need to complete the SPHS Co-op Application form, an updated résumé, and a proposed course sequence/plan to complete your degree to SPHS department by the end of your first year, on April 30.

 Students who have accepted an offer of transfer into our SPHS programs from another post-secondary institution and have received 4 credit courses or more are not eligible for co-op.
 We encourage these transfer students to explore The EDGE certificate to enhance their academic experience and acquire new skills.

 Please refer to SPHS co-op procedures for more information.

 Requesting a Co-op Work-Term Sequence Change